It's very simple and completely risk free to you:

 The longest in the U.K.*

-A unique 11 year guarantee on the external structure, 1 year longer than the usual 10 year guarantee, such is our confidence in the QC materials and design.
-A special guarantee and combined with the fact that we require no deposit, gives you complete peace of mind AND we'll take your QC garden studio back if your not happy.
+A unique 25 year guarantee on the external structure, or 5 year if you have the "Oak" steel - such is our confidence in the QC materials and design.
+A special guarantee and combined with the fact that we require a very small deposit, gives you complete peace of mind.
+Please note that this guarantee is not transferable to a third party.

 Alex has just updated the design so that the long windows can tilt inwards from the top, to supply ventilation so fresh air will not be an issue.
-Every Studio would normally have at least one of these Tilt windows and most studios, more than this.
+Every Studio would normally have at least one of these tilt windows.

 Yes, it is insulated and ideal for the majority of home music use - see photo below...We have many customers who have their home recording set up in their Garden Studio.

-The Studios have 4 downpipes to ensure they comply with building regulations.
+The QC6 studios have 4 downpipes and the QCB studios have 2 downpipes except the smallest QCB which has 1 down pipe.
 They are hidden in the corner posts.
 Alex and I discuss this in this video...

 Yes, with low energy double glazed units.
 Our QC Studios have recently been upgraded to the best glazing available in the UK.
 You can’t get a better sealed unit.
 They are A grade, and equivalent to triple glazing.
 Top notch for thermal performance, and better for sound insulation.

-6 x low double sockets fitted flush are included with the cost of your QC6 or QC7 studio.
+6 x low double sockets fitted flush are included with the cost of your QC6 studio.
 The low sockets are positioned approx 450mm (18 inches) from the floor.
-(The QCB Basics studio has 1 x double socket - extra can be added for £30 each.)
+(The QCB basics studio has 4 x double socket - extra can be added for £30 each.)

-We can install "high" double sockets for a kitchen say, at approx 1150mm (3ft 9 inches) so that they are above worktop height - these cost £45.00 per socket even if you want all the "free" sockets at that height - so if you want your 6 "free" sockets at the high height, it will cost £270.00.
+We can install "high" double sockets for a kitchen say, at approx 1150mm (3ft 9 inches) so that they are above worktop height.
 We can install a combination of high and low sockets within your studio.

 The consumer unit is normally on the first left wall, as you walk into your garden studio.
 The “Consumer Unit” wall panel always has the light switch and a double socket and must be positioned next to a corner pillar as access to the cables are via the corner pillar.